Van Johnson wins Savannah’s mayoral runoff

 - DeLoach – 38% or 9,291 votes

-Back on Nov.
+Back on Election Day, Nov.
 5, Johnson got 46 percent to DeLoach’s 40 percent.
-Regina Thomas, former Democratic member of the Georgia State Senate then received 14% and Louis Wilson got just 1%.
+Regina Thomas, former Democratic member of the Georgia State Senate, then received 14% and Louis Wilson got just 1%.

-The mayor-elect received a recent boost in his campaign from Democratic standout Stacey Abrams.
+Just over a week ago, Johnson received a boost in his campaign from former Georgia gubernatorial candidate Stacey Abrams.
+On Monday, she visited Savannah to attend Johnson’s final rally.

-Watch News 3 at 10 and 11 p.m. for reaction from Johnson and DeLoach.
+It’s a move that DeLoach tried to brush off, posting “I’m not about out-of-town endorsements” on his Facebook page.

+But as Johnson said Tuesday night, his message is clear: “On January 1, 2020, I will represent everyone in Savannah.
+Period.”